Mustang of the Week: Airman Alexander Sou

-U.S. Air Force Airman Alexander Sou, 51st Munitions Squadron conventional maintenance technician, tightens bolts on munitions at Osan Air Base, Republic of Korea, April 14, 2026.
-Sou’s daily responsibilities include testing and maintaining munitions to utilize on F-16 Fighting Falcons..
-(U.S. Air Force photo by Airman 1st Class Megan Cusmano)
+OSAN AIR BASE, Republic of Korea – U.S. Air Force Airman Alexander Sou, 51st Munitions Squadron conventional maintenance technician, was recognized as Mustang of the Week at Osan Air Base, Republic of Korea, April 14, 2026.

+As a munitions technician, Sou is responsible for maintaining, inspecting and transporting munitions in support of F-16 Fighting Falcons.
+From ensuring equipment is properly tested to following technical orders, his work directly contributes to operational success and safety.

+“This job is very hands on, which is the fun part,” Sou said.
+“It’s definitely a challenge and a great learning experience, but knowing that what I do supports real world missions gives me a strong sense of purpose.”

 |Date Taken: